 Driving in winter conditions across the United States poses significant difficulties for truck drivers.
 Snowy roads, ice patches, and diminished visibility all contribute to a higher likelihood of accidents.
-Fortunately, with advanced technologies solutions, we now have effective tools to reduce these risks and improve safety on the roads.
+Fortunately, with advanced technology solutions, we now have effective tools to reduce these risks and improve safety on the roads.
 Here, we explore five technological advances that can help tackle the age-old problem of truck accidents on snowy roads.

 What Is the Scenario of Truck Accidents in the US in the Winter?